neomaxzero/blog/src/posts/2021/first-week-at-wetransfer.md

 ## Syncs

-You need to get to know the people you are going to work week.
+You need to get to know the people you are going to work with.
 Every day I had a chat with a new colleague and got to know a little bit about the company as well.
-In my head, 20-30 mins were gonna be enough but I was wrong I had to adjust it later on.
+In my head, 20-30 mins were gonna be enough but I was wrong and I had to adjust it later on.

-This is a casual conversation where I was mostly interested in the persona rather than the company.
+These were casual conversations where I was mostly interested in the persona rather than the company.
 We didn't have a "problem"/"issue" to talk about so it's quite common to de-rail from whatever we were talking about.
 It was fun, I enjoyed it and I think I can easily talk back to them when needed.

 ## Tech Docs